-Eye and hand movements to moving targets are preserved in PD patients after brief initial presentation.
+Eye and hand movements to moving targets are preserved in PD patients participants had to follow and manually intercept a moving target that disappeared after brief initial presentation.
 In the sinusoidal pursuit task (Fig. 6A), we found that patients were able to track the moving target with similar speed and accuracy as controls (Fig. 6B).
-Even though patients made more catch-up saccades on average to keep their eyes aligned with the moving target, patients' saccades during pursuit were as accurate as controls' (comparable position error) indicating that pursuit performance was overall preserved (Table 4).
+Although patients made more catch-up saccades on average to keep their eyes aligned with the moving target, patients' saccades during

 Participants performed two tasks that involved moving targets.
-In the sinusoidal pursuit task, participants were asked to follow a moving target with their eyes; in the go/no-go track-
+In the sinusoidal pursuit task, participants were asked to follow a moving target with their eyes; in the go/no-go track-intercept task,